 This Bingo game can work for 1:1 sessions or small groups.
 You can choose whether you focus on spring vocab (kind of like playing Zingo with a spring theme), riddles/inferences, or WH- questions.
 The game uses the same WH- questions as the cards above, but makes it more challenging because the field of choices is larger.

 There is even an option to print black and white boards that students can color in to mark their spaces.
 The “two-step directions” calling cards are made to go with these black and white boards.
 You can find Spring Bingo here.

 Spring Articulation Activity

 I can’t leave out articulation activities in my list of speech therapy activities!
 This set of Spring BOOM Cards is a fun way to work on articulation drills!

 I hope some of these activity ideas will work for your caseload too!

-Looking for a bundle of all the above spring speech therapy activities (plus spring-themed object function cards)?
-Click HERE.
+Looking for a bundle of some of these spring speech therapy activities at a discount?

 Here’s a bundle for early communicators: